kvantas/mapAI/README.md

 ## Advanced: Distortion Analysis

 `mapAI` is more than just a correction tool.
-You can also perform a detailed analysis of the distortion itself.
+You can also perform a detailed analysis of the distortion that the model learns.
 For example, you can analyze the maximum shear (`max_shear`) across the map and visualize it as a surface.

 ``` r
 # 1. Create a grid of points for analysis using the pipe (%>%)